 How do I treat mites and lice?

-- Immediately dust all of your chickens thoroughly with diatomaceous earth, or Pestene powder (both available in our hen health kit).
+- Immediately dust all of your chickens thoroughly with diatomaceous earth, or Pestene powder.
 Both of these are harmless to chooks, but you should wear a dust-mask to avoid irritating your lungs.

 - If you have a secondary coop or chicken tractor, move your chooks there while you clean out their current one.
 If you can, give them some iron-rich treats like broccoli or spinach to offset any blood loss and keep them busy.